VSCodeVim/Vim/DEVELOPING.md

 2. If you added a new feature, add at least one more test to test it.
 3. If you've fixed a bug, add at least one test to ensure the bug stays away.
 4. Submit the PR.
 Pour yourself a glass of champagne and feel good about making contributing to open source!

+### Troubleshooting

+#### Visual Studio Code Slowdown

+If your autocomplete, your fuzzy file search, or your _everything_ is suddenly running slower, try to recall if you ever ran `npm test` instead of just running tests through Visual Studio Code?
+This adds a massive folder called `.vscode-test/` to your project, which Visual Studio Code will happily consume all of your CPU cycles indexing.

+Long story short, you can speed up VSC by doing this:

+`$ rm -rf .vscode-test/`